Are looking for something specific?

 - The United Nations Intergovernmental Panel on Climate Change (IPCC) are the scientific authority on this.

-- There is an undeniable scientific consensus, and anyone who disagrees must be arrogant, stupid, a conspiracy theorist or in the employ of the fossil fuel industry.
+- There is an undeniable scientific consensus, and anyone who disagrees must be arrogant, stupid, a conspiracy theorist or lobbying on behalf of the fossil fuel industry.

 There is a consensus that, yes, the climate is changing, but these changes pre-date the use of fossil fuels.
 There is natural variability in the processes that drive the climate.
 Good science does not ignore the unknowns and uncertainties of theories.
 And there are significant unknowns and uncertainties about the climate.